 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" refers broadly to financial incentives put in place by solar companies and the government to encourage the use of renewable energy by making installing and using solar panels more affordable.
-Solar incentives may include cash back, upfront discounts or credit towards your monthly utility bill.
-Some incentives are provided by the federal government, some by the Minnesota government and some by your utility company, county or municipality.
-Categories of solar incentives include:
+The phrase "solar incentives" includes a wide range of financial incentives designed to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+Solar incentives might include cash back, upfront discounts or monthly credits towards your utility bill.
+Some incentives are provided by the federal government, some by the Minnesota government and some by your specific utility company, county or municipality.
+Types of solar incentives might include:

-- Rebates: A solar rebate is a partial refund after the purchase of your solar system.
-Rebates could be offered by your local utility company, your state or your county.
-The rebates are usually applied before tax credits are calculated.
+- Rebates: A rebate is a partial refund given after you've purchased your solar panels.
+These may be offered by your local utility company, your state or your county.
+The rebates are usually applied before calculating tax credits.

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-Your local Crystal solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it may apply to you.
+Your local Crystal solar panel installer can answer any questions you have and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives